 Once prepared it is important for your Will to be reviewed regularly.
 Your circumstances and those you wish to benefit can change.
 It is important your Will is reviewed if:

-- Get married/enter a civil partnership as a will is automatically cancelled by these events
+- You get married/enter into a civil partnership as your Will will be automatically cancelled by these events

 - You get divorced or separate from your spouse or civil partner

 - Someone named in your Will passes away